A Complete VA customer Service Onboarding Process

 - Select messages and forward to VA.
 You can send as PDF etc

-The one tiny problem is that they will only see answers without questions, but hey.
+The one tiny problem is that they will only see questions and answers in separate emails, but hey.
 It’s a trial, it’s a test.
-They should be able to figure out the question from the answer.
+They should be able to figure out the question from the answer and connect the two.
 And even if they get it wrong the answer is still in wiki now, easy to find.

 But here’s the challenge, when you are creating a new product, you and your VA cannot simply know what kind of questions people can ask.
 So what can you do?